twosigma/git-meta/doc/architecture.md

 ## Server-side

+We initially experimented with an *omega* repo technique, storing all meta-repo and sub-repos in the same server-side repository.
+This strategy had the benefit of not needing a proprietary tool to ensure the existence of a server-side repository for created submodules; the mono-repo contained everything and functioned in a true DVCS sense.

-We were initially concerned about the effect of putting large numbers of refs (i.e., one or more synthetic-meta-refs per sub-repo) and objects into a single (back end) repository would have on the performance of client-server interactions, particularly fetching (including cloning) and pushing.
+We were concerned from the beginning about the effect of putting large numbers of refs (i.e., one or more synthetic-meta-refs per sub-repo) and objects into a single (back end) repository would have on the performance of client-server interactions, particularly fetching (including cloning) and pushing.

-Testing on [an extremely large repository](https://github.com/bpeabody/mongo) (~260k commits and 26k sub-repos) has been encouraging so far.
-Still, we believe that keeping the total number of refs in a given repository to a small factor (close to 1) of the number of sub-repos is required to maintain performance.
-Synthetic-meta-refs should be pruned regularly (s.t. only necessary roots remain) and forks should be used to minimize the number of meta-repo branches in a given repository; this practice is a good one anyway.
+Testing on [an extremely large repository](https://github.com/bpeabody/mongo) (~260k commits and 26k sub-repos) was encouraging.
+Git seemed mostly up to the task of handling the omega repo.

+Unfortunately, our hosting solution (Gitlab) was not up to the task, its performance degraded in many ways when we fed it with large omega repos.
+Furthermore, this technique prevented users from being able to use normal code browsing techniques from Gitlab.
+Because of these issues, we adopted the technique described above -- each submodule has a single server-side repo -- that has most of the benefits of the omega repo approach, avoids the worrying performance and UX concerns, but has the cost of needing users to ensure the existence of upstream repositories for submodules as they create them.

 # Tools